-DBO2027 Piri Reis UniversityDegree Programs LOGISTICSGeneral Information For StudentsDiploma SupplementErasmus Policy StatementNational Qualifications
+DBO2027 PORT AND TERMINAL MANAGEMENTPiri Reis UniversityGeneral Information For StudentsDegree Programs LOGISTICSDiploma SupplementErasmus Policy StatementNational Qualifications

 LOGISTICS